- Published on

 A Practical AI Integration in CountPesa

-When ChatGPT launched, chatbots were all the rage, with many predicting traditional UI would become obsolete.
-Fast forward to today, and the hype has settled.
-We're now seeing practical AI applications hitting the products we use.
+When ChatGPT first launched, chatbots were all the rage, with many predicting traditional UI would become obsolete.
+Today, the hype has died down and we're now seeing practical AI applications hitting the products we use.

-But chat interfaces aren't necessarily taking center stage - they're more complementary while the products maintain their familiar experiences.
-For example, how Cursor is still a normal code editor, but with an AI assistant ready to help on the side or in the background.
+But chat interfaces aren't necessarily taking center stage - they're more complementary while products mostly maintain their familiar experiences.
+For example, how Notion with NotionAI.

-I decided to try this out as well — adding some AI functionality in the CountPesa Web App without making it the main act.
+I decided to join the hype train and add some AI functionality in the CountPesa Web App without necessarily making it the main act.

 AI in a Privacy-First App

-CountPesa visualizes M-Pesa transactions through interactive charts, grouping transactions logically (by category, transaction partner, etc.) with global filters to identify spending patterns over time.
+CountPesa is an expense management app that organizes M-Pesa transactions in a way that makes it easy to identify spending patterns over time.
 This visual approach provides valuable insights at a glance.

 Natural Language Query Translation